Whether you are having a teamwork online or in-person, it is the key to successful business in most companies. Why? Let me explain.

 The most important thing while building a team is setting clear and concise goals.
 It is crucial for any team leader to come up with such goals as early as possible to help team members understand their role in reaching common results.

-The best results are achieved when the entire team participates in goal setting process.
+The best results are achieved when the entire team participates in the goal-setting process.
 When the team has a common target, all team members are motivated to work.
-They are ready to make every effort to reach the milestones collaborating together with their manager.
+They are ready to make every effort to reach the milestones, collaborating with their manager.
 Goals give the direction of work to the team and make it easier to achieve progress.

 2. Assigning tasks to team members

-If a manager doesn’t assign tasks to team members in time, the end result of the work may get unpredicted.
-The management should also consider professional skills of the employee and work experience, understanding that there are tasks, one person can do well, while another person can’t do at all.
-That’s why a manager should carefully monitor the results of each individual member.
-And if one of the employees can’t carry out the task, a team leader should be ready to solve this problem.
+If a manager doesn’t assign tasks to team members in time, the end result of the work may be unpredicted.
+The management should also consider the professional skills of the employee and their work experience, understanding that there are tasks that one person can do well while another person can’t do at all.
+That’s why a good manager should carefully monitor the results of each individual member.
+And if one of the employees can’t carry out the task, a team leader should be ready to solve the problem to enhance teamwork skills.

 3. Promoting collaboration and interaction

-First, such approach may allow every worker to be aware of progress and improve team’s interaction.
-Sometimes all team can’t meet in the same place.
-In this case, team messengers like Chanty, video conferencing tools or even email will come in hand.
+First, such an approach may allow every worker to be aware of progress and improve the team’s interaction.
+Sometimes a team’s members cannot all meet in the same location.
+In this case, team messengers like Chanty, video conferencing tools, or even email will come in handy.

-The proper tools help the whole team to receive information in time and seamlessly exchange ideas or experience with each other.
+The proper tools help the whole team receive information in time and seamlessly exchange ideas or experiences with each other.
 That’s why teamwork includes constant communication, collaboration and finding a common language with colleagues cause otherwise it may lead to the feeling of emposter syndrome among the team members.

 Here are some great tips for managers to communicate with employees and increase team productivity: